praveshcompiles/algorithms_-_data_structures/README.md

 **Note: I learn and practice from GeeksforGeeks.org, so most of my codes are very similar or even exactly same compared to the articles/authors in GeeksforGeeks.
-I have taken the effort to understand the algorithms and wrote all the code and logic on my own.
+I know these algorithms well now, and wrote all the code and logic on my own.